CaskAle/iot-workshop/README.md

 ![Cloud Final Flow](/images/cloud-final-flow.png)
 - Receive the three different event types (environment, motion, & joystick)
 - Format the incoming environment data into the appropriate format for the Db2 node
-- The incoming environment event will have the following payload:
+- The incoming environment event will have the following payload structure:

   ``` javascript
   msg.payload: {d:{temperature: 35.21